 She fumbles in her bag at her feet and produces a little brown box that she ceremoniously places on the table.

 Granny’s face falls at the sight.
-Oh no. She’s brought a ring.
-Or maybe she just made it appear…
+Oh no. She was so sure of herself she brought a ring.
+Or maybe she just made it appear, right now…

 Dang!
 She has thought of everything… Taïga can feel the trap closing in on her, making her head pound and the air seem thick.
 Panic attack?
 Breathe slowly, you can do this.
 Granny promised she’ll help you…